 How Irish Coffee Created A Stir

-We were on a tour of Dublin, Ireland when the itinerary called for a stop at a local nightclub for Irish coffee.
-Since it was afternoon there were no performances yet; drinks however were flowing as our group scattered across several tables.
+This being the week of St. Patrick’s Day I am reminded of once being on a tour of Dublin, Ireland when the itinerary called for a stop at a local nightclub for Irish coffee.
+Since it was afternoon there were no performances; drinks, however, were flowing as our group scattered across several tables.

 Back to the Dublin nightclub.
 The service staff there was very efficient and we were all sipping within moments.
 Most notable, however, was the club’s manager who was extraordinarily outgoing.
-He would not have been faulted for ignoring another group of scruffy, self-fixated tourists, but we were more like long lost cousins.
-The coffee was good but the experience was even better.
+He would not have been faulted for ignoring another group of scruffy, selfie-fixated tourists, but we were more like long lost cousins.
+The coffee was good, but the experience was even better.

-Hot drinks are the subject of this issue including the Irish coffee shown on the cover.
 Truth is, Irish coffee is the ultimate hot drink.
 No matter what the recipe says we learned something from our experience in Dublin.
-Cocktails always taste better with a warm personality on the side.
+Hot drinks always taste better with a warm personality on the side.
+The whiskey helps too,